jmichel7/CyclotomicNumbers.jl/README.md

 What GAP does which I do not do is convert automatically a Cyclotomic which is  rational to a Rational,  a Rational which is  integral to an Integer, a BigInt  which is  small to  an Int,  etc… This  is a tremendously important optimization  but because of type stability in Julia it needs a new type of number to be added to Julia, which I am not competent enough to try.

-This package is closely related (and mostly compatible) with Marek Kaluba's package  `Cyclotomics`,  whose  existence  I  discovered after writing this package.
+This package is similar (and mostly compatible) with Marek Kaluba's package `Cyclotomics`,  whose existence I discovered after writing this package.
 We discussed merging them but concluded it would be a lot of work for benefits which are not clear currently.
 Some differences are:

   * I define two types in this  package: `Root1` represents a root of unity,